StefanScherer/vagrant-vcloud-box/README.md

 To build a Virtual Appliance of this Vagrant box, use the script `buildova.sh` which builds the box, installs all software and tests the box with `vagrant-serverspec`.

+See the `test/` directory with all the serverspec tests that will run before building the OVA.

 ```bash
 ./buildova.sh
 ```